 The Other Strawman – The Best 10 Days Rule

 Besides the Scarecrow, my other favorite strawman is an argument offered by those who believe that buy and hold is the best way to succeed in the financial markets.
-When discussing different approaches such as dynamic allocation strategies, one will typically hear something like, “Well, what about the Best 10 Days Rule?”
+When discussing different approaches such as dynamic allocation strategies, one will typically hear something like, “Well, what about the best 10 days rule?”

-For those who may not know, the Best 10 Days Rule is the concept that missing just the 10 best days in the stock market dramatically reduces your long-term return.
+For those who may not know, the best 10 days rule is the concept that missing just the 10 best days in the stock market dramatically reduces your long-term return.
 This is almost always used as a justification for staying fully invested in stocks regardless of the environment.

 What makes it a strawman argument is that it leaves out critical information and misrepresents what an alternative approach might do instead.
 It also assumes that one would intentionally develop a strategy that misses only the best days in the market, which is ridiculous.
 Complicating matters is that the argument is technically true – missing ONLY the top 10 BEST days does reduce return.
 In fact, it cuts it by 43%.

-Astute readers will recognize something interesting about the timing of the best ten days and worst ten days.
-When observing the ten best list, one may notice these tend to occur not in favorable environments, but rather in periods of instability and uncertainty.
+Astute readers will recognize something interesting about the timing of the best 10 days and worst 10 days.
+When observing the 10 best list, one may notice these tend to occur not in favorable environments, but rather in periods of instability and uncertainty.
 In other words, volatility begets volatility.

-It just so happens that a simple trend following strategy indicating a buy (or hold) when the average close of the last ten days is above the average of the last one hundred days, and a sell when the inverse is true, would have avoided all ten of the worst days since 1928.
+It just so happens that a simple trend following strategy indicating a buy (or hold) when the average close of the last 10 days is above the average of the last 100 days, and a sell when the inverse is true, would have avoided all 10 of the worst days since 1928.
 On the flip side you would have missed/sacrificed eight of the best days.

 Fast forward to six months from today and assume markets have normalized from a volatility perspective.
 Now imagine how much better an advisor’s recent client meetings could have been if they could illustrate for the client that their exposure was reduced before the chaos began using a simple, repeatable process that will resume exposure once volatility dies.
-I wonder if having this type of narrative in place might be a competitive advantage for goals-based advisors?
+I wonder if having this type of narrative in place might be a competitive advantage for goals-based advisors.

 The Journey Affects Arrival at the Destination

-If anyone treads on my toes or sticks a pin into me, it doesn’t matter, for I can’t feel it.
-But I do not want people to call me a fool… – Scarecrow
+"If anyone treads on my toes or sticks a pin into me, it doesn’t matter, for I can’t feel it.
+But I do not want people to call me a fool…" – Scarecrow

-At first blush, the Best 10 Days Rule is a compelling thought, but upon deeper inspection is a distraction from the importance of investor behavior.
+At first blush, the best 10 days rule is a compelling thought, but upon deeper inspection is a distraction from the importance of investor behavior.
 Absolute returns are the destination, but the journey matters.
 Providing a more comfortable ride can give advisors an important moat in this increasingly competitive industry.
 More importantly, it allows their clients to stay the course during unprecedented periods in market history.

 As always, Blueprint is here to help.
 Feel free to reach out.